TrezorHannes/vps-lnbits/README.md

 ### So I have LNBits running, now what?
 Head over to [LNBits Website](https://lnbits.com/) and check out the plethora of options you could do.
 For instance, I've built a donation wallet, which is shared 50:50 between the main author and my own wallet.
 All automated.

+### Why DigitalOcean - can't we pick a VPS where we can pay with Lightning, and anonymously
+Consider this guide a work-in-progress.
+I've picked DigitalOcean since I know what I'm doing there.
+Will add alternative or even better options once I've done some thorough test myself how to accomplish the same results.
+Fee free to provide suggestions here.